George Boyd strike was 'world class' - Darren Ferguson

 Boyd added: "I didn't really know where I was.
 Edge of the centre circle I think.
 It's a lovely setback from Saido Berahino.
 I've just hit it and it's gone in.
 I can't wait to get home and watch it.
 I'll watch it all night."

-Boyd is currently on the transfer list at London Road after he failed to agree a new deal at the club, with his contract set to expire at the end of the season.
+after he failed to agree a new deal at the club, with his contract set to expire at the end of the season.

-A move to Ipswich fell through earlier in the campaign and Ferguson, who dropped the former Stevenage playmaker for a game against Wolves this month, believes Boyd has come through a lacklustre period.
+earlier in the campaign and Ferguson, who dropped the former Stevenage playmaker for a game against Wolves this month, believes Boyd has come through a lacklustre period.

 "He's hit form and George on form is a very good player at this level," he said.